sminnee/silverstripe-staticsiteconnector/README.md

 ##### MenuTitle

-This rule takes the content of the crawled-site's &lt;h1&gt; element, imports it into the SiteTree.MenuTitle field.
-This is used in the CMS' SiteTree list
+This rule takes the content of the crawled-site's &lt;h1&gt; element, imports it into the `SiteTree.MenuTitle` field.
+This is used in the CMS' SiteTree list.

 * __Field Name:__ `MenuTitle`
 * __CSS Selector:__ `h1`